 It’s hard to fit in an exercise when you’re always at home, or you don’t want to pay the expensive gym membership and exercise classes.
 Cardio is still doable without the need of equipment, and you can just run every morning or go cycling.
 But what if you want to tone your muscles?
 What if you wish to have stronger biceps or rock-hard abs?
 Fear not, for there are many workouts you can do at home that requires minimal equipment.
-These mid-intensity workouts are best for the busy lifestyle, and you can click here to learn about the science behind them and why you should do them.
 Without further ado, here are some simple exercises you can do at home.

 Yoga is the known for increasing muscle strength, flexibility, and decreasing stress.
 There are plenty of yoga exercise videos online, all you need is a laptop or tv and a yoga mat.
 You don’t even have to invest that much for yoga clothes, as they are just the typical sports bra and capris leggings.
 No fancy exercising shoes required!
 You can do yoga when you wake up in the morning to get your body started, or before you sleep in the evening to relax your mind.
 For intermediate and advanced yoga, we do recommend you to hire a yoga instructor, as abnormal movements can lead to joint pains.
 If you have no intention of hiring one, we suggest you stick to the beginner’s yoga movements.